OhMyDitzzy/SawitDB/README.md

 - **Zero Bureaucracy (Zero Deps)**: Built entirely with standard Node.js.
 No unnecessary "Vendor Pengadaan" or "Mark-up Anggaran".
 - **Transparansi**: Query language is clear.
 No "Pasal Karet" (Ambiguous Laws) or "Rapat Tertutup" in 5-star hotels.
 - **Speed**: Faster than printing an e-KTP at the Kelurahan.
+- **Network Support (NEW)**: Client-Server architecture with Multi-database support and Authentication.

 ## Filosofi